Understand The Work

 Separate accounts and devices where practical, disable contact syncing, remove metadata, and use available geo-restrictions.
 These measures reduce risk but cannot guarantee anonymity.

-Understand platform deductions, revenue shares, payout schedules, currency fees, refunds, chargebacks, taxes, and the records you need to keep.
+Webcam income is usually variable creator revenue rather than a guaranteed salary.
+Review platform deductions, agency shares where relevant, payout schedules and minimums, currency or bank fees, refunds, chargebacks, taxes, and the records you need to keep.

 Learn platform rules, prohibited activity, reporting tools, scam patterns, broadcast controls, and how to end or block an interaction.

 Test camera, audio, lighting, account settings, pricing, moderation tools, and emergency controls before going live.
-Keep the first session simple and review it afterwards.
+Keep the first session simple.
+Afterwards, review technical quality, boundary comfort, schedule fit, safety events, and what you would change, not earnings alone.

 Before Applying